Q&a With Dr. Kristie Rivers: Feeding Your 3 Week old Baby

 1. Bundoo: What should a parent of a 3-week-old expect in terms of eating?
 About how much will a baby eat at every feeding?

-Answer : Dr. Kristie Rivers: By three weeks of age, your baby is growing and changing every day, including his or her appetite.
-If your baby is breastfed, he or she will still eat every 2-3 hours, nursing at least 15-20 minutes at a time.
+Answer : Feeding Your 3 Week old Baby: Dr. Kristie Rivers: By three weeks of age, your baby is growing and changing every day, including his or her appetite.
+If your baby is breastfeed, he or she will still eat every 2-3 hours, nursing at least 15-20 minutes at a time.
 You may notice that your baby cluster feeds at times, meaning he or she eats more frequently, then goes for longer periods of time between feeds.
 A formula-fed baby can go a little longer between feeds, usually eating every 3-4 hours.
 Most formula-fed babies at 3 weeks eat around 3-4 ounces at a time.

 2. What do you look for in a healthy 3-week-old in terms of growth and development?
 Is there anything parents should know about growth rates?